Dan Radakovich: Early life and education

-In 1980, Radakovich was a distinguished graduate from the Indiana University of Pennsylvania, where he earned a bachelor's degree in finance.
+In 1980, Radakovich was a distinguished graduate from the Indiana University of Pennsylvania in Indiana, Pennsylvania, where he earned a bachelor's degree in finance.
 In 1982, he graduated from the University of Miami Business School with an MBA.

 Career

 Early career

 At California State University, Long Beach, he revamped radio broadcast agreements.

 At the University of South Carolina, he managed $33 million in facility improvements, including the Colonial Life Arena, now the home of USC's basketball teams as well as other sports.

 At American University, he worked to get the school into the Patriot League.
 He hired top-level executive staff, including JC Whipple to fill the role of Asst.
 AD for Communications.

 At LSU, he developed a football ticket donation program and was involved in $90 million renovation of Tiger Stadium.

 Georgia Tech

 When hired at Georgia Tech on February 22, 2006, Radakovich beat out former Tech player and head coach Bill Curry and former Tech baseball and football player and baseball assistant coach Cam Bonifay for the job.
 Radakovich improved the sales of season tickets for the 2006 football season, especially "chairback" or "club level" season tickets; hired football head coach Paul Johnson.
 He changed the way that athletic seating worked with the TECH Fund.
 The program also had several facilities changes, including a new indoor practice facility for football, Alexander Memorial Coliseum redesigned as Hank McCamish Pavilion, and rebuilt tennis facilities.
 He is blamed for leaving the school saddled with the stigma of being the sole major program wearing Russell Athletic uniforms until 2018.
 The original contract was for 10 years, beginning in July 2008.
 Then-AD Radakovich had the option to cancel the final 5 years of the partnership prior to August 1, 2012.